Cheduykhang/DATA_WAREHOUSE_AND_OLAP_FOR_HOUSING_PRICES_IN_BEIJING/README.md

-# Building Data Warehouse, OLAP, SSRS And Data Mining For Housing Prices In Beijing

 # [IS217] Data Warehouse and OLAP
 <h2>FINAL PROJECT</h2>
 Topic:  BUILDING A DATA WAREHOUSE AND OLAP FOR HOUSING PRICES IN BEIJING<br>